 The Space Weather Lab at George Mason University was formally established in October 2006.
 The faculty in the lab are mainly affiliated with the Department of Physics and Astronomy.
 We emphasize multi-disciplinary science that crosses traditional department boundaries.
 Students in our space weather program will develop a deep understanding of the Sun, the heliosphere, geospace, and their interactions.

-If you are interested in pursuing a graduate degree and would like to do research on Space Weather problems, we encourage you to contact any of the faculty.
+If you are interested in pursuing a graduate degree and would like to do research on Space Weather problems as an undergraduate or graduate student, we encourage you to contact any of the faculty.

-Dieter Bilitza - Research Professor; Ph.D., Albert-Ludwigs University, Freiburg, Germany, 1984.
+Dieter Bilitza firstname.lastname@example.org - Research Professor; PhD, Albert-Ludwigs University, Freiburg, Germany, 1984.
 Ionospheric physics, thermodynamics, and solar-terrestrial physics with a strong background in statistical modeling of ionospheric parameters.
-The principal author of the International Reference Ionosphere (IRI) a model widely used for applications in science, engineering and education, and the recognized international standard for ionospheric parameters.
+The principal author of the International Reference Ionosphere (IRI) a model widely used for applications in science, engineering, and education, and the recognized international standard for ionospheric parameters.